 Students are assigned to a specific counsellor; however, students may seek advice or help from one of the other counsellors.
 Counsellors provide a support service which offers students assistance with personal, social, educational and career issues.
 Counsellors consult and liaise with parents, teachers, community, social agencies and can provide referral to specialized resources.
 Our counsellors are:

-Grade 12 Ms. Chittenden
+Grade 12 Ms. Sim

-Grade 11 Ms. Sim
+Grade 11 To be determined (Sept - Dec 2025) Ms. Mayhew (Jan 2026)

-Grade 10 Ms. Mayhew
+Grade 10 Ms. Agius

-Grade 9 Ms. Agius
+Grade 9 Ms. Chittenden

-Grade 8 (By Last Name) Shared between counsellors
+Grade 8 (by Last Name) Shared between counsellors